 Veterans are people like you and I. Though Veterans have had unique life experiences that have shaped their lives, can’t we all say the same thing?
 By engaging them with respect, compassion, and a little bit of common sense, we show that our community is a welcoming place for all.

-Carl LoFaro is manager of Veteran and Military Family Services at the Jefferson Center for Mental Health.
+Carl LoFaro is the former manager of Veteran and Military Family Services at the Jefferson Center.
 He served in the Army and deployed to Iraq as a member of a Combat Stress Team.
 He has been working with the military and veterans for 10 years and is passionate about assisting communities to be welcoming places for Veterans to come home.

 Everyone deals with low points in life, but when the low feelings stick ar...

 We are currently facing an unprecedented public health crisis, with the ra...